Skip to main content

 In addition, hydrogen flames radiate little infrared (IR) heat, but substantial ultraviolet (UV) radiation.
 This means that when someone is very close to a hydrogen flame, there is little sensation of heat, making inadvertent contact with the flame a significant concern.
 UV overexposure is also a concern, since it can result in sunburn-like effects.

-A leak in a pressurized (>200 psia) hydrogen storage system will result in a jet that may extend for some meters.
+A large leak in a pressurized [>1400 kPa (>200 psi)] hydrogen system will result in a jet that may extend for some meters.
 If ignited, the jet flame can cause serious damage to anything it encounters.
+This is the reason for establishing separation distances between hydrogen systems and objects that can be harmed by a jet flame.

 Liquid Hydrogen Expansion

-Liquid hydrogen has different characteristics and different potential hazards than gaseous hydrogen, so different control measures are used to ensure safety.
-As a liquid, hydrogen is stored at -423°F, a temperature that can cause cryogenic burns or lung damage.
+Liquid hydrogen has different characteristics and additional potential hazards than gaseous hydrogen, so additional control measures are used to ensure safety.
+As a liquid, hydrogen is stored under pressure at around -245°C (-410°F), a temperature that can cause cryogenic burns or lung damage.
 Detection sensors and personal protective equipment are critical when dealing with a potential liquid hydrogen leak or spill.

-The volume ratio of liquid to gas is approximately 1:850.
-So, if you picture a gallon of liquid hydrogen, that same amount of hydrogen, existing as a gas, would, theoretically, occupy about 850 gallon containers (without compression).
+The volume ratio of liquid to gas is approximately 1:848.
+So, if you picture a gallon of liquid hydrogen, that same amount of hydrogen, existing as a gas, would occupy about 848 gallon containers without compression.
 Hydrogen undergoes a rapid phase change from liquid to gas, so ventilation and pressure relief devices are built into hydrogen systems to ensure safety.

 Liquid hydrogen is also colorless.
 It is extremely cold and only persists if maintained in a cryogenic storage vessel.
-Storage is usually under pressures up to 150 psi.
+Storage is usually under pressures up to 1000 kPa (150 psi).
 If spilled on ambient-temperature surfaces, liquid hydrogen will rapidly boil and its vapors will expand rapidly, increasing 848 times in volume as it warms to room temperatures.
-If the liquid hydrogen is confined (such as between valves closing off a length of pipe) and left to warm without pressure relief, pressures approaching 25,000 psia are possible.
-With the exception of specially designed enclosures, there is a high potential for exposed confinements to rupture under such pressures, producing high-pressure jets of gas and high-speed shrapnel.
+If the liquid hydrogen is confined (such as between valves closing off a length of pipe) and left to warm without pressure relief, pressures approaching 170 MPa (25,000 psi) are possible.
+Confinements will likely rupture under such pressures, producing high-pressure jets of gas and high-speed shrapnel.
 Ignition is extremely likely under such circumstances.
-If large quantities of hydrogen displace the oxygen in the air, hydrogen will act as an asphyxiant.

 Hydrogen Properties Influence Design